TFermion: A non-Clifford gate cost assessment library of quantum phase estimation algorithms for quantum chemistry: Configuration interaction and first quantization

 In the Configuration Interaction representation one writes $\ket{\alpha} = \ket{\alpha_0,...,\alpha_{\eta-1}}$, where each $\alpha_i$ indicates an occupied orbital.
 The determinant of the corresponding wave functions is an antisymmetric function called Slater determinant and represents the state of the system

-An important aspect of this method is that it can only be applied with local basis functions, such Gaussian orbitals, but not the plane wave basis.
-To make it work with molecular orbitals appearing in the Hartree-Fock procedure, one can use the operator $U = \exp{\left(-\sum_{ij}\kappa_{ij}a_i^\dagger a_j\right)}$ that changes the basis and may be applied using $\tilde{O}(N^2)$ gates \cite{wecker2015solving}. $\kappa$ here is an antihermitian matrix that is obtained by the self consistent Hartree Fock procedure.
+An important aspect of this method is that it can only be applied with local basis functions, such as Gaussian orbitals, but not the plane-wave basis.
+The reason is that at one point one has to bound the error by approximating Hamiltonian integrals from Riemannian sums, and bounding the error is only possible if we are restricted to a local volume of space.
+To make it work with molecular orbitals appearing in the Hartree-Fock procedure, one can use the operator $U = \exp{\left(-\sum_{ij}\kappa_{ij}a_i^\dagger a_j\right)}$ that changes the basis and may be applied using $\tilde{O}(N^2)$ gates \cite{wecker2015solving}. $\kappa$ here is an antihermitian matrix that is obtained by the self-consistent Hartree Fock procedure.

 Expressing the Configuration Interaction Hamiltonian as a linear combination of unitaries is not efficient.
-On the other hand though, it can be expressed as a sparse matrix, called Configuration Interaction (CI), whose elements are a sum of integrals.
+On the other hand, though, it can be expressed as a sparse matrix, called Configuration Interaction (CI), whose elements are a sum of integrals.

 The Slater-Condon rules indicate how to compute those matrix elements, based on one- and two-body integrals \cite{babbush2017exponentially}.
 Because of them, the sparsity of the Configuration Interaction matrix is